msv-lab/HoarePrompt/README.md

 that prints either `CORRECT` or `INCORRECT` on STDOUT.

 HoarePrompt also provides commands to run intermediate assessment steps.
-This is to extract a precondition from a problem description (printed on STDOUT):
+This is to extract a precondition for a given program from a problem description (printed on STDOUT):

-    python hoareprompt.py extract-precondition --description <FILE>
+    python hoareprompt.py extract-precondition --description <FILE> --program <FILE>

 This is to compute a postcondition, given a program and a precondition: